jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

 This page tracks progress on the current FHWA project to translate the existing RPAT and RSPM implementations into VisionEval models.
 The larger, overall VisionEval roadmap is maintained on the [Development Roadmap](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap) page.
 The translation of RPAT to VERPAT will utilize and/or revise VE modules as needed.
 This work task is in the [Development Roadmap](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap).

 Module Status Code Key:
 - I = module includes implementation code (i.e. it will run in a model)
 - E = module includes code to estimate model parameters
 - T = module includes test code
 - D = module includes model documentation
 - V = module includes vignettes which explain what the module does and how it is used

-The table below includes Package, Module, Description, Status, Completion, and Notes columns.
+This table includes columns for Package, Module, Description, Status, Completion, and Notes.
 Please scroll at the bottom of the table to see additional columns.

 |Package              |Module                         |Description                                                                            |Status |Completion |Notes                                   |
 |:--------------------|:------------------------------|:--------------------------------------------------------------------------------------|:------|:----------|:---------------------------------------|